-If you or someone you know is in a relationship bonded by trauma, here’s how to help & break free:
+If you or someone you know is a victim of trauma bonding, here’s how to help & break free:

-- If someone else you know & love were in your shoes, what advice would you give them?
+If someone else you know & love were in your shoes, what advice would you give them?
 Would you tell them to leave that relationship?
-If so, you’re probably trauma bonded to your partner.
+If so, you have trauma bonds with your partner.